 Action # Title Description Total Funds Contributing 4.3 Schedule reminders 2021-22 Weekly parent communications from the director will remind families that vacations should be taken during designated breaks & the overall value of children being present in school.
 The cost associated with this may include our subscription to Parent Square which enables the director to send weekly communications efficiently.
 2022-23 Parent communications from the director will remind families that vacations should be taken during designated breaks & the overall value of children being present in school.
-The cost associated with this may include our subscription to Parent Square which enables the director to send veekly communications efficiently.
-2022-23 Parent communications from the director will remind families that vacations should be taken during designated breaks & the overall value of children being present in school.
 The cost associated with this may include our subscription to Parent Square which enables the director to send communications efficiently.
 2023-24 Parent communications from the director will remind families that vacations should be taken during designated breaks & the overall value of children being present in school.
-The cost associated with this includes our subscription to Parent Square which enables increased and targeted communication with families.
+The cost associated with this includes our subscription to Parent Square which enables whole school and targeted communication with families.
 We will consider the purchase of software that facilitates attendance counting and parent communication about specific number of absences as well as required meetings due to those absences.
 Additionally, other ideas for encouraging students and parents to be accountable for and committed to, attendance will be investigated. \$3,000.00 No

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.